 Carmine Appice, one of the first drummers to truly influence and shape rock music, has an impressive resume.
 Notable accomplishments include his role as lead drummer in the 60’s psychedelic band, Vanilla Fudge, and his work with Cactus, Pink Floyd, Rod Stewart, Ozzy Osbourne, Prince and many others.

-With that said, sit back and enjoy getting the inside scoop directly from this iconic drummer in the 3rd edition of our #DrummerSeries.
+With that said, sit back and enjoy an interview with drummer Carmine Appice in the 3rd edition of our #DrummerSeries.

 Q. When did you first start to play the drums and who were your biggest influences?